Libera-Chat/libera-chat.github.io/chanreg.md

 ### Community channels

-Community channels in the namespace of an already exiting community can be registered directly via ChanServs `REGISTER` command.
+Community channels in the namespace of an already existing community can be registered directly via ChanServs `REGISTER` command.
 So if e.g. the owners of `#linux` would like to add `#linux-social` to the existing channels, they can just grab it.
 For namespaces not yet registered as such with us, please see